Skip to content

 Non-null assert, !!

-Unary double-exclamation mark (non-null assertion) operator !! is a postfix operator, which enforces non-null values and allows direct access to the value of the optional variable if it’s not null.
-Otherwise, raises a compilation error if the compiler can track it, and if not — throws an exception with exit code 128: Null reference exception.
-Can be applied to any optional variable regardless of its non-null type.
+The unary double-exclamation mark (non-null assertion) operator !! is a postfix operator that enforces non-null values and allows direct access to the value of the optional variable if it’s not null.
+Otherwise, it raises a compilation error if the compiler can track it, and if not, throws an exception with exit code 128: Null reference exception.
+It can be applied to any optional variable regardless of its non-null type.

 Plus, +

-Although unary plus sign operator + is specified in the grammar of Tact compiler, it only exists as a binary operator.
+Although the unary plus sign operator + is specified in the grammar of the Tact compiler, it only exists as a binary operator.

 Negate, -

-Unary minus sign (negation) operator - is a prefix operator, which reverses the sign of the expression.
-Can only be applied to values of type Int:
+The unary minus sign (negation) operator - is a prefix operator, which reverses the sign of the expression.
+It can only be applied to values of type Int:

 let five: Int = 5;